Send the link below via email or IMCopy

 Economic Push and Pull Factors

-Cultural push factors of war, political instability or unjust gov’t force migration.
+Cultural push factors of war, instability or persecution.

 Cultural Pull factor is freedom.

 Cultural biases in areas can push or pull migrants.

 U.S. recruits Mexicans in certain jobs since they are seen as hard-working & loyal.

 Some groups move to preserve their culture, feeling threatened by changes in their area.